hyperbrew/bolt-uxp/README.md

 _Note: Bolt UXP will not work out of-the-box for apps in UXP beta, you will need beta access from Adobe app teams as they become available.
 Hyper Brew cannot assist you in this, you will need to contact Adobe app teams directly for access._

+## Multi-Window panels

+To add additional windows to a UXP Plugin, you'll need to do 2 things:

+1. Add an additional panel in the `uxp.config.ts` (see the settings example commented out)
+2. Add a `<uxp-panel panelid="bolt.uxp.plugin.settings">` tag to your main entrypoint file (.tsx, .vue, or .svelte).
+Note that the `panelid` must match the panelid in the `uxp.config.ts` file.

+Note: Unlike CEP Extensions which multi-panel extensions behave as separate isolated panels/websites, a multi-panel UXP plugin is all in 1 space with certain sections of the markup rendered in different panels (identified by the `<uxp-panel />` tag)

 ## Webview UI Option

 Bolt UXP now comes with the option of enabling a Webview UI when you create a new project.